 Washington only has two major league teams, both in Seattle.
 The Seattle Seahawks are the professional football team in the NFL and part of the NFC division.
 They prove to be are a true crowd pleaser (on their way to the Superbowl XLVIII as of this writing) and have a strong and loyal fan base.
 They play their home games at Century Link Field near downtown Seattle.

 The Seattle Mariners are the major league baseball team.
 They are members of the AL division of the MLB.
 Their home field is Safeco Field, near SoDo (south of downtown), an industrial district of Seattle.
 The Mariners are owned by a corporation, Nintendo of America.
 It is one of three MLB teams under corporate ownership (Atlanta Braves and Toronto Blue Jays are corporate owned as well).
 The Mariners have never appeared in a World Series.

 You may or may not be considering a move to the Evergreen State of Washington; or you may just need to find an auto shipping company to move a vehicle for you.
-We want to help you by providing a FREE “No Contact Information Required” estimate and, if you’re ready to ship your vehicle, up to ten quotes for you to choose from.
+We want to help you by providing a FREE "No Cost" estimate and, if you’re ready to ship your vehicle, up to ten quotes for you to choose from.
 We strive to make it simple for you.
 Please complete one of our online forms located on left side of our website.
 SMB Auto Transport will surpass your expectation regarding what to expect from a car shipping company!
 We won’t be satisfied until you are.
 Let us earn your business!